Sir Anthony Laughton FRS

 The device used by Tony and his team in the 1960s weighed 6 tons.
 Nicknamed GLORIA — Geologic Long Range Inclined Asdic — it was described as the ‘grandfather’ of side-looking sonar devices.
 GLORIA was towed behind a ship, capturing acoustic pictures of the sea floor over a range of about 22 kilometres.
 An early success of the project was identifying an active fault valley east of the Azores.

 Tony initiated the United Kingdom’s involvement in the Deep Sea Drilling Project, which provided data to support hypotheses on seafloor spreading and plate tectonics.
 He became Director of the then Institute of Oceanographic Sciences in 1978.
-His many awards include the Royal Geographical Society’s Founders Medal.
+His many awards included the Royal Geographical Society’s Founders Medal.
 He was knighted in 1987 for services to oceanography.

 Interest and expertise